orlandos-nl/MongoKitten/README.md

 let db = try await MongoDatabase.connect(to: "mongodb://localhost/my_database")
 ```

-Vapor users should register the database as a service.
+Vapor users should register the database as a service:

 ```swift
 extension Request {